 Koreatown is complex.
 It is both historical and lively, but it can also be gritty and tense.
 A visit to K-Town warrants an empty stomach, an open mind, and observant eyes.
 There is much to eat, learn, and process.
 Few other neighborhoods in the entire country offer such an experience.

 1. Wiltern Theatre

 This iconic jade colored theatre is one of the preserved historic buildings of Los Angeles.
 It is considered one of the finest examples of Art Deco architecture in the country.
-Originally built in 1931, it was was nearly demolished in the 1970s.
+Originally built in 1931, it was nearly demolished in the 1970s.
 It was preserved due to the efforts of the Los Angeles Conservancy, serving as one of the first victories in its fight to protect the architectural heritage in LA.
 Today it is commonly used for concerts, serving as one of the largest theaters in the area.
-Since the outbreak of COVID-19 though, it has remained closed.

 2. The Historic Ambassador Hotel

 Among other historic landmarks in Koreatown, the Ambassador Hotel is another that stands out.
 Unfortunately, this once wildly popular hotel and host to numerous Academy Awards shows was demolished in the 2000s.
 This hotel was once well known for its “Cocoanut Grove” dining area and celebrity guests.
 It was also the location of the assassination of Senator and presidential candidate Robert F. Kennedy.